spyderbat/eval/guidebook/src/rogue_image/README.md

 spyctl get policies --type cluster
 ```

-And to view your cluster-rulesets you can run the command:
+And to view your cluster-rulesets you can run this command:
 ```sh
 spyctl get rulesets --type cluster
 ```